 • Clinician visit summary for clearer follow‑up notes

 Pepio helps many users move from scattered notes to a single organized routine so they can see trends faster.
 Users using Pepio report clearer dose history and simpler clinician conversations.
-Pepio’s practical approach gives you templates and a short action plan to start tracking today.
+This guide supplies the templates and a short action plan to start tracking today.
+Pepio is a free iOS app that digitizes those logs and automatically records every dose, injection site, and symptom you enter.
 Pepio is for organization and self‑tracking only.
 Pepio does not provide medical advice, diagnosis, treatment, or dosing recommendations.
 Always follow instructions from your clinician, prescriber, pharmacist, or medication label.

 Five Ready-to-Use GLP‑1 Symptom Tracking Templates

 These five ready-to-use GLP‑1 symptom tracking templates give you a practical starting point.
 Each template entry shows the purpose, the key fields to capture, why it matters, common pitfalls, and printable layout tips.
 Use them as printable sheets or import the fields into a tracking app for digital logs.
-Consistent logging of weight, dose, and side effects can meaningfully improve outcomes, so pick a format you will use regularly (Healthline).
+Consistent logging of weight, dose, and side effects helps you keep clearer records, so pick a format you will use regularly (Healthline).
 If you prefer a printable starter, there are free symptom tracker PDFs and sheets you can adapt (Chronius Health).
-Pepio is one practical place to digitize these templates so your dose history, reminders, and symptom notes live together.
+Pepio is one practical place to digitize these templates: the iOS app logs dose, injection site, and symptoms in-app; use Pepio’s free Next Dose Date Calculator to create a downloadable calendar reminder for shot day; and use Pepio’s free web Weight‑Loss Calculator alongside your app logs for weight tracking.
+All tools are free and intended for organization and education only.

 1. Daily GLP-1 Symptom Log – captures nausea, appetite, food noise, and fatigue each day.